marceloandrioni/pdf_hyperlink2attachment/README.md

 ```
 $ pdf_hyperlink2attachment.py examples/document.pdf examples/document2.pdf
 Input file: examples/document.pdf
-  Attaching local file: 'examples/tables/table2.xlsx'
+  Page 1: attaching local file 'examples/tables/table2.xlsx'
-  Attaching local file: 'examples/tables/table1.xlsx'
+  Page 1: attaching local file 'examples/tables/table1.xlsx'
-  Attaching local file: 'examples/images/image1.png'
+  Page 2: attaching local file 'examples/images/image1.png'
 Output file: examples/document2.pdf
 Done!
 ```

 * Open the newly created file (e.g.: `document2.pdf`) with a pdf viewer and click on any hyperlink to access the data.
-This file does not depend of the local files (e.g.: `table1.xlsx`, `image1.png`) like the original pdf file (e.g.: `document.pdf`).
+The file does not depend of the local files (e.g.: `table1.xlsx`, `image1.png`) like the original pdf file (e.g.: `document.pdf`).

-**_NOTE:_** Some pdf viewers (e.g.: Adobe Acrobat Reader, Firefox) show the attached files in the lateral bar, but this is not true for all viewers (e.g.: Evince).
-It is possible to attach files with the same name, but from different directories (e.g.: `dir1/myfile.txt`, `dir2/myfile.txt`).
-The respective hyperlinks will reference the correct attached files, however, the lateral attachment bar in pdf viewers (e.g. Adobe Acrobat Reader, Firefox) will only display the first of the homonymous files.
+**_NOTE:_** Some pdf viewers (e.g.: Adobe Acrobat Reader, Firefox) show the attached files in a lateral bar, but this is not true for all viewers (e.g.: Evince).
+It is possible to attach files with the same name from different directories (e.g.: `dir1/myfile.txt`, `dir2/myfile.txt`).
+The respective hyperlinks will reference the correct attached files, however, the lateral attachment bar will only display the first of the homonymous files.

 <img src="./firefox_example.png" alt="Firefox" width="600"/>